Creamy Garlic One Pan Orzo

 Variations and Customizations

-One of the best things about creamy garlic pasta is its versatility.
+One of the best things about this creamy garlic pasta is its versatility.
 Here are some variations and customizations you can try:

 • Add protein: Cooked chicken, shrimp, or spicy Italian sausage can add protein and flavor to your creamy garlic pasta.
 These additions can make the dish more filling and satisfying.